n0pe13/Blackjack/README.md

 The purpose of this project was to learn and experiment with object oriented Python.
+I know it isn't optimized, no error checking, among a lot of other undesirable habits however these are things I aim to improve on.

 **4 Pillars of Python OOP:**